 Our director compensation program includes the payment of cash fees for the services of our non-employee directors.
-Pursuant to this program, each non-employee director is entitled to receive an annual retainer of \$7,500 for serving on the Board and each non-employee director who serves on the Audit Committee, other than the chairperson of the Audit Committee, is entitled to receive an additional annual retainer of \$1,500.
+Pursuant to this program, each non-employee director is entitled to receive an annual retainer of \$7,500 for serving on the Board of Directors and each non-employee director who serves on the Audit Committee, other than the chairperson of the Audit Committee, is entitled to receive an additional annual retainer of \$1,500.
 The chairperson of the Audit Committee, the Compensation Committee and the Nominating and Governance Committee are also entitled to receive additional annual retainers of \$10,000, \$4,000 and \$4,000, respectively.
 These annual retainer fees are paid on a quarterly basis to the directors.
 In addition, each non-employee director is entitled to receive \$2,500 per meeting of the Board of Directors attended in person or \$1,000 per meeting attended telephonically, and each committee member is entitled to receive \$750 per meeting attended of their respective committees.

-We also grant stock option awards to our non-employee directors as compensation for their service on our Board.
-Each non-employee director who becomes a member of our Board of Directors will be granted an option to purchase 25,000 shares of our common stock under our 2003 Stock Incentive Plan.
+We also grant stock option awards to our non-employee directors as compensation for their service on our Board of Directors.
+Each non-employee director who becomes a member of our Board of Directors will be granted an option to purchase 25,000 shares of our common stock under our Amended and Restated 2003 Stock Incentive Plan.
 Twenty-five percent of these options will vest immediately with the remainder vesting in 36 equal monthly installments following the date of grant.
 Each non-employee director that continues to serve as a non-employee director will be entitled to receive an annual option grant to purchase 10,000 shares of our common stock.
 Twenty-five percent of these options will vest immediately with the remainder to vest in 36 equal monthly installments following the date of grant.
 Each such option will have an exercise price equal to the closing sale price of our common stock on the NASDAQ Stock Market on the date of grant and will have a ten-year term subject to earlier termination in the event of a termination of directorship.
 We intend to grant these annual stock option awards to our eligible non-employee directors each year at or around the time of our annual meeting of stockholders.

-On May 6, 2010 the Board of Directors approved annual option grants to purchase 1,666 shares of our common stock under our 2003 Stock Incentive Plan to each of Drs.
-Evnin, Goldfischer and Harrison, Ms. Friedman and Messrs.
-Griffin, Klingenstein, Teti and Tremmel.
-These options were granted at an exercise price equal to the closing sale price of our common stock on the NASDAQ Stock Market of \$2.52 and vested such that twenty-five percent of the options vested immediately with the remainder vesting in 36 equal monthly installments following the date of grant.
+On May 8, 2013, the Compensation Committee of the Board of Directors approved annual option grants to purchase 10,000 shares of our common stock under our Amended and Restated 2003 Stock Incentive Plan to each of Drs.
+Evnin and Goldfischer, Ms. Friedman and Messrs.
+Griffin, Jansz, Klingenstein, Teti and Tremmel.
+Mr. Klingenstein resigned from the Board of Directors effective July 15, 2013.
+These options were granted at an exercise price equal to the closing sale price of our common stock on the NASDAQ Stock Market of \$0.88 and vest such that twenty-five percent of the options vested immediately with the remainder vesting in 36 equal monthly installments following the date of grant.
 These options have a ten-year term subject to earlier termination in connection with a termination of directorship.